Imperial War Museum: Imperial War Museum North

 The museum's first floor main gallery space houses the permanent exhibitions.
 These consist of a chronological display which runs around the gallery's 200m perimeter and six thematic displays in "silos" within the space.
 The walls of the gallery space are used as screens for the projection of an hourly audiovisual presentation, the Big Picture.
 The main gallery, described as cavernous and dramatic, includes objects such as a Russian T-34 tank, a United States Marine Corps AV-8A Harrier jet, and a British 13-pounder field gun which fired the British Army's first shot of the First World War.
 The museum also hosts a programme of temporary exhibitions, mounted in a separate gallery.

-Retail Range and Online Shop

-The Imperial War Museums (IWM) Retail Range and Online Shop is part of the commercial arm of Imperial War Museums, a British national museum group dedicated to preserving and interpreting the history of modern conflict.
-The retail operation encompasses physical shops at IWM’s five branches as well as a global e-commerce platform at shop.iwm.org.uk.
-All profits support IWM’s mission to record and share stories of those who have lived, fought, and died in conflict since 1914.

-History

-IWM introduced retail as part of its visitor experience in the 20th century, later expanding into e-commerce to reach international audiences.
-The online shop was launched in 2005 and moved to Shopify in 2025 to complement physical stores and provide access to exclusive collections, commemorative items, and educational resources.

-Product Range

-The retail offer is curated to reflect IWM’s collections and themes, including: